ekn394/KPL-Intro-to-Linux/README.md

 # KPL-Intro-to-Linux
 Class instructions and starter files for the 4-part series on Intro to Linux

-<h3> Virtual Machine </h3>
+<h3> Virtual Machines </h3>

 <br>Virtual machines allow us to use a portion of our computer's resources to run a totally separate 'simulated computer' or <em>virtual machine</em>.
-This virtual machine can be a totally different operating system too.
-For example, I could be using a Windows computer and then run a simulated Linux virtual machine and be able use both at the same time.
-A virtual machine is a safe (easy to remove) option for trying out a new operating system.
+This virtual machine can even be a totally different operating system!
+For example, I could be using a Windows computer and then run a simulated Linux virtual machine and be able use both at the same time!
+A virtual machine is a safe (and easy to remove) option for trying out a new operating system.

-Go to https://virtualbox.org/ and download the newest version.
+Go to https://virtualbox.org/ and download the newest version of their VirtualBox software (as of this writing is version 6.1).
 <br>There should be a HUGE blue 'download' button in the center of your browser window.
 <br>The downloads button will send you to the downloads page, where you have to select your <em>CURRENT</em> operating system.